eneax/eslint-config-eneax/README.md

 ## VS Code

-If you use VS Code and want it to lint for you, here are the instructions:
+If you use VS Code and want it to lint all the errors for you, here are the instructions:

 - Install the [ESLint package](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
-- Setup VS Code settings via `Code` → `Preferences` → `Settings` or `Cmd + ,`:
+- Setup VS Code settings via `Code` → `Preferences` → `Settings`:

 ```json
 // These are all my auto-save configs